brains-and-beards/mimic-docs/basics/response-options.md

 - Body type
 - Body content

-In the **HTTP Status Code** input you can specify the HTTP status code of your response, the example above is using a successfull code, **200**.
+In the **HTTP Status Code** input you can specify the HTTP status code of your response, the example above is showing a successful request with status code **200**.

 In the **Delay** input you can specify the delay (in milliseconds) of your response, the example above doesn't use any delay and the value is **0**.